darekaze/SpaceWx/src/data/articles/impacts/en/space-weather-monitoring.md

 The Solar Dynamics Observatory (SDO) spacecraft is a NASA mission which has been observing the sun since 2010.
 It was placed in a geosynchronous orbit (GEO) for constant communication with the ground station.

 ![sun](./static/monitor6.png)
-*SDO’s visible light images (a yolk-like spotless Sun for 15 days starting on March 7, 2017).
+*SDO's visible light images (a yolk-like spotless Sun for 15 days starting on March 7, 2017).
 (Credit: NASA)*

-The Space Environment Monitor (SEM) on **China’s Fengyun 3C (FY-3C) satellite**, launched in September 2013, can effectively monitor the space environment and the charged particle flux, record impacts of space weather events on the satellite, and provide important data for space weather monitoring and warning.
+The Space Environment Monitor (SEM) on **China's Fengyun 3C (FY-3C) satellite**, launched in September 2013, can effectively monitor the space environment and the charged particle flux, record impacts of space weather events on the satellite, and provide important data for space weather monitoring and warning.

 ![monitor7](./static/monitor7.jpg)
 *The launch of Fengyun 3C satellite in September 2013.
 (Source: China Meteorological News Press)*